Have you been chased by LCS Solicitors Debt Collectors about some outstanding debt?

 - Christians Against Poverty (CAP) you can get free help and advice to sort out your debt and improve your finances.

 - StepChange provides free online debt advice and are an organisation that can help you get debt-free.

 If you have a lot of debt with multiple companies, an Individual Voluntary Arrangement (IVA) may be worth serious consideration.

 An IVA makes it much easier to manage your debt, as you combine it and make one single monthly payment towards it.
 You also have the chance to write off some of the debt through an IVA.

 This isn’t the only option though, there are other debt management programmes available, and it is worth seeking advice to ensure that you get the most suitable option to suit your circumstances.

-You may be tempted to ignore LCS Solicitors Debt Collectors, but if you do, you can expect them to keep contacting you, and maybe even turn up at your doorstep.
-Ignoring them should not be a consideration.
+If you ignore and don’t pay LCS Solicitors Debt Collectors you can expect them to keep contacting you, and maybe even turn up at your doorstep.
+Eventually, they will likely take you to court.

 Do LCS Solicitors have a legal right to take you to court?

 LCS Solicitors Debt Collectors would be able to take you to court, but you would have received a County Court Judgement first, and plenty of additional warnings.